stackhtml/html-inject-github-corner/README.md

 ```
 ### Usage

 This tools takes a stream of html and transforms it to include a github corner.
+It looks first to direct options, then to the `repository` field of the nearest `package.json`, and finally will accept any of these options from a `github-corner` field in `package.json`.

 ```
 Options: